The Central Governor: Does Your Brain Manage Your Running Speed?

 capacity.”

-When you deviate too far from your optimal physiological pace, your brain will react by restricting the level of muscle activation in order to slow the body down.
+When you deviate too far from your optimal physiological pace, your brain responds by reducing the level of muscle activation to slow the body down.

 By speeding off too fast at the beginning of a race, you trigger the central governor early.
 This means that the brain will trigger physiological changes to slow your body down so that you don’t hurt yourself.